Dental restoration

-Dental restoration, dental fillings, or simply fillings are treatments used to restore the function, integrity, and morphology of missing tooth structure resulting from caries or external trauma as well as the replacement of such structure supported by dental implants.
-They are of two broad types—direct and indirect—and are further classified by location and size.
-Root canal therapy, for example, is a restorative technique used to fill the space where the dental pulp normally resides and are more hectic than a normal filling.
+Dental restoration, dental fillings, or simply fillings are dentistry treatments used to restore the function, integrity, and morphology of tooth structure lost due to decay (caries), trauma, or wear.
+Fillings may also be used to replace or seal tooth structure around dental implants or after more extensive procedures such as root-canal therapy.
+There are two broad categories of fillings: direct restorations, placed and shaped directly inside a cleaned cavity in a single dental visit, and indirect restorations (such as inlays or onlays), which are fabricated outside the mouth (often in a laboratory) and then cemented into the tooth.
+Materials for direct fillings commonly include amalgam (metal) or tooth-colored composite and glass-ionomer, while indirect restorations may use ceramics, metal alloys or porcelain for greater durability and structural support.

 History

 In Italy evidence dated to the Paleolithic, around 13,000 years ago, points to bitumen used to fill a tooth and in Neolithic Slovenia, 6500 years ago, beeswax was used to close a fracture in a tooth.
 Graeco-Roman literature, such as Pliny the Elder's Naturalis Historia (AD 23–79), contains references to filling materials for hollow teeth.

 Tooth preparation

 Tooth #3, the upper right first molar, with the beginning of a preparation.
 Looking into the preparation, the white, outer enamel appears intact, while the yellow, underlying dentin appears recessed.
 This is because the dentin was decayed and was thus removed.
 This portion of the enamel is now unsupported, and should be removed to prevent future fracture.

 Restoring a tooth to good form and function requires two steps: